allisontngo/dataScience/README.md

-# dataScience
+# Data Science Workshop
-coursework from data science workshop
+coursework from data science workshop using python 3